Tallassee, Alabama: Education

-The Tallassee City School System serves all of the portions of the city in Elmore County, and most of the portions of the city in Tallapoosa County.
-A portion of the Tallapoosa County section of Tallassee is in the Tallapoosa County School District.
+The Tallassee City School District serves all of the portions of the city in Elmore County, and most of the portions of the city in Tallapoosa County.
+A portion of the Tallapoosa County section of Tallassee is in the Tallapoosa County Schools.

 The city school system, established in 1915, operates three schools (Tallassee High School, Southside Middle School, and Tallassee Elementary School).
 The school system serves about 2,000 students, and employs approximately 112 teachers within the elementary school, middle school, and high school.
 The majority of families living in the city of Tallassee attend Tallassee City Schools.

 Healthcare

 The Community Hospital, established in 1926, provides healthcare to the surrounding three counties (Elmore, Tallapoosa, and Macon).
 The hospital is a nonprofit organization with sixty-nine beds.